qoherent/ria-hub-docs/docs/content/.Administration/environment-variables.md

 ## From Go language

-As Gitea is written in Go, it uses some variables that influence the behaviour of Go's runtime, such as:
+As RIA Hub is written in Go, it uses some variables that influence the behaviour of Go's runtime, such as:

 - `GOMEMLIMIT`
 - `GOGC`